Volkswagen labour boss who clashed with CEO to take Traton role

-Autos & TransportationVolkswagen labour boss who clashed with CEO to take Traton role

-The head of Volkswagen's (VOWG_p.DE) powerful works council will take a management position at the carmaker's truck unit Traton (8TRA.DE), removing a prominent opponent of faster and more drastic restructuring at the German carmaker.
+HAMBURG (Reuters) -The head of Volkswagen’s powerful works council will take a management position at the carmaker’s truck unit Traton, removing a prominent opponent of faster and more drastic restructuring at the German carmaker.

 Traton said on Friday that Bernd Osterloh, who has been a member of the supervisory board at Volkswagen since 2005, will take up the position of personnel director on May 1.